 - 1. The SIPD and its member municipalities support the programs of the East Interlake Conservation District and will coordinate their policies, regulations and actions with the Conservation District to conserve the natural resources of the area. - 2.
-Natural areas and habitats should be protected from incompatible or potentially incompatible uses which may adversely affect the sustainability of the land or the resident flora and fauna where: - a) Rare or endangered flora and fauna have received provincial or federal designation and protection under the Manitoba Endangered Species Act or the federal Species at Risk Act, respectively; - Lands have been designated as Wildlife Management Areas (Oak Hammock Marsh and Grants Lake), Provincial Park (Norris Lake), Provincial Forest or Community Pasture; - c) Lands have been designated with Protected Areas status; and - d) Private or public lands have been voluntarily protected by landowners. - 3.
-The identification and protection of natural areas and habitats will be encouraged within the District.
+Natural areas and habitats should be protected from incompatible or potentially incompatible uses which may adversely affect the sustainability of the land or the resident flora and fauna where:

+- a) Rare or endangered flora and fauna have received provincial or federal designation and protection under the Manitoba Endangered Species Act or the federal Species at Risk Act, respectively; - b) Lands have been designated as Wildlife Management Areas (Oak Hammock Marsh and Grants Lake) or Provincial Park (Norris Lake); - BL 2/17

-- 4. Public access to designated natural areas and to wildlife habitat will be encouraged to foster appreciation for and enjoyment of nature but such access should not lead to levels of activity which will exceed the capability of the area to sustain the use. - 5.
+- c) Lands have been designated with Protected Areas status; and - d) Private or public lands have been voluntarily protected by landowners. - 3.
+The identification and protection of natural areas and habitats will be encouraged within the District. - 4.
+Public access to designated natural areas and to wildlife habitat will be encouraged to foster appreciation for and enjoyment of nature but such access should not lead to levels of activity which will exceed the capability of the area to sustain the use. - 5.
 Proposed developments located near waterways and water bodies that have the potential to alter, disrupt or destroy aquatic habitat; including wetlands and riparian areas, may be referred to Manitoba Water Stewardship and/or Manitoba Conservation for review prior to consideration by the District. - 6.
 Protection will be afforded to provincial, or locally, identified significant natural areas and sensitive environmental areas.
 Where the potential for human activities to stress these environmental areas is significant the SIPD may require designating these activities /developments as conditional uses in the local Zoning By-Laws. - 7.
 While there is a desire to provide for conservation areas, there is also a concern that these areas should be balanced with other interests.
 Therefore, where privately initiated habitat conservation land leases or land transfers are proposed for consideration to Manitoba Conservation, the Manitoba Habitat Heritage Corporation, or similarly mandated agencies, those agencies will be encouraged to consult with the Planning District and appropriate member municipality prior to approving the designation of a private habitat conservation area. - 8.
 The clearing of trees from lands in the rural areas of the District will be at the discretion of the landowner.
 The Planning District Board encourages landowners who wish to clear trees from land for agricultural or other productive purposes to be mindful of potential related riparian impacts on the lands in question.
 The Board recommends that only Canada Land Inventory Class 1-4 agricultural lands be considered for tree clearing.
 It is also recommended that land owners interested in clearing land of trees seek advice from the East Interlake Conservation District as well as Manitoba Conservation and Water Stewardship prior to undertaking any tree clearing projects. - 9.
-Developments and the use of land adjacent to designated provincial parks, wildlife management areas or other protected areas (1 mile radius) will be referred to Manitoba Conservation for review and comment on whether the future development or changes in land use might adversely affect the sustainability of the area or the resident flora and fauna. - 10.
-Seasonal or year-round resort cottage developments will be considered "Rural Non-Farm Residential" development and the policies of this Plan regarding Rural Non-Farm Residential development shall apply.
+Developments and the use of land adjacent to designated provincial parks, wildlife management areas or other protected areas (1 mile radius) will be referred to

+Manitoba Conservation for review and comment on whether the future development or changes in land use might adversely affect the sustainability of the area or the resident flora and fauna.